juandavidzuluaga/doc-otobo-admin/content/processes-automation/process-management.rst

    Book Ordering - Edit User Task Activity Dialog Fields

-After all fields are filled in, click on the *Save and finish* button to save the changes and go back to the project management screen.
+After all fields are filled in, click on the *Save and finish* button to save the changes and go back to the process management screen.

 Create the following user task activity dialogs with fields: